MAX Light Rail: Right-of-way

-MAX operates on a mixture of shared and exclusive transit right-of-way.
-Within downtown Portland, trains run on surface streets.
-They operate in dedicated lanes restricted to personal vehicles, and operators abide by the city's traffic control system.
-On the Morrison and Yamhill couplet, MAX travels in the left lanes.
-On the Portland Transit Mall (5th and 6th couplet), MAX shares dedicated lanes with buses; both vehicle types travel in the center or right lanes and stop at their respective curbside platforms on the right lane.
-Lanes may be separated by turtleback delineators or double-solid white lines, and marked with white diamonds or white "T"s.
+MAX operates on a mixture of shared and exclusive transit rights-of-way.
+Within downtown Portland, trains run on surface streets in dedicated lanes restricted to private vehicles, and operators follow the city's traffic control system.
+On the Morrison–Yamhill couplet, MAX travels in the left lanes.
+On the Portland Transit Mall (the 5th and 6th avenue couplet), MAX shares dedicated lanes with buses, and both travel in the center or right lanes and stop at their respective curbside platforms on the right.
+Lanes may be separated by turtleback delineators or double solid white lines and are marked with white diamonds or white “T” symbols.

-Outside of downtown Portland, MAX runs on street medians and viaducts, alongside freeways and freight lines, and underground.
-Where the tracks run within a street median, intersections are controlled by traffic signals that give trains preemption.
-Where tracks run on a separate right-of-way, trains are protected by automated grade crossing gates when traversing level crossings.
-Some segments of MAX are elevated to carry trains over busy thoroughfares and difficult terrain.
-A 3 mile section of tracks runs beneath Washington Park in Portland's West Hills through the Robertson Tunnel, the system's longest underground segment.
+Outside downtown Portland, MAX runs along street medians and viaducts, alongside freeways and freight rail lines, and underground.
+Where tracks run within a street median, intersections are controlled by traffic signals that grant trains preemption.
+Where tracks occupy a separate right-of-way, trains are protected by automated grade crossing gates at level crossings.
+Some segments are elevated to carry trains over busy thoroughfares and difficult terrain.
+A 3 mile section runs beneath Washington Park in Portland's West Hills through the Robertson Tunnel, the system's longest underground segment.

-MAX crosses the Willamette River using the Steel Bridge and Tilikum Crossing.
-In studies conducted for the Eastside MAX, planners recommended using the Steel Bridge due to its former role as a river crossing for the city's historic streetcars.
-When MAX commenced service in 1986, trains shared the bridge's center lanes with vehicular traffic.
-In 2008, workers closed the bridge's upper deck to construct a junction between the Eastside MAX tracks and the newer Portland Transit Mall tracks.
-Upon reopening, the two inner lanes became exclusive to MAX trains, while cars, buses, and other motorized traffic were restricted to the two outer lanes.
-TriMet designed and built the newer Tilikum Crossing to accommodate transit vehicles (MAX, streetcar, and buses), cyclists, and pedestrians only; with the exception of emergency responders, private vehicles are prohibited.
-Tilikum Crossing is thus recognized as the first major "car-free" bridge in the United States.
+MAX crosses the Willamette River via the Steel Bridge and Tilikum Crossing.
+In studies for the Banfield Light Rail Project, planners recommended using the Steel Bridge because of its earlier role as a river crossing for the city's historic streetcars.
+When MAX entered service in 1986, trains shared the bridge's center lanes with vehicular traffic.
+In 2008, the bridge's upper deck was closed to construct a junction between the Eastside MAX tracks and the newer Portland Transit Mall tracks.
+After reopening, the two inner lanes were reserved exclusively for MAX trains, while cars, buses, and other motorized traffic were restricted to the outer lanes.
+The newer Tilikum Crossing prohibits private vehicles and allows transit vehicles (MAX, streetcar, and buses), cyclists, pedestrians, and emergency responders only.
+As a result, Tilikum Crossing is widely recognized as the first major “car-free” bridge in the United States.